Blue Öyster Cult: The Symbol Remains and Ghost Stories (2017–present)

 In August 2020, the band announced on their website that their fifteenth studio album The Symbol Remains would be released on October 9, 2020.
 The span of nineteen years between Curse of the Hidden Mirror and The Symbol Remains marks the longest gap between studio albums in Blue Öyster Cult's career.
 The album was released to a positive critical reception, with tracks such as "Box In My Head" and "The Alchemist" receiving high praise.

 In October 2022, during their European headlining tour, Blue Öyster Cult supported Deep Purple at five arena shows in the United Kingdom.

-On April 12, 2024, Blue Öyster Cult released their sixteenth and final studio album Ghost Stories, which includes both reimagined tracks and "lost gems" from between 1978 and 2016, as well as studio versions of their covers of MC5's "Kick Out the Jams" and The Animals' "We Gotta Get Out of This Place.".
+On April 12, 2024, Blue Öyster Cult released their sixteenth and final studio album Ghost Stories, which includes both reimagined tracks and "lost gems" from between 1978 and 2016, as well as studio versions of their covers of MC5's "Kick Out the Jams" and The Animals' "We Gotta Get Out of This Place".

-On May 24, 2025, Blue Öyster Cult performed under their former name Soft White Underbelly at Islington Assembly Hall in London.
+On May 24, 2025, Blue Öyster Cult performed under their original name Soft White Underbelly at Islington Assembly Hall in London.

+In May 2026, frontman Eric Bloom was filled in by former bandmate Kasim Sulton for a few shows for their 2026 tour, following Bloom's non-life threatening surgery.
+Bloom is expected to return after his recovery, his last show with the band before their carefully planned break for his procedure was in February 2026.

+Artistry

 Musical style

 Blue Öyster Cult is usually described as a hard rock band, albeit one with their own tongue-in-cheek style.
 Their music has also been described as heavy metal, psychedelic rock, occult rock, acid rock, and progressive rock.
 They have also been recognized for helping pioneer genres such as stoner metal.
 The band has also experimented with additional genres on specific albums, such as on Mirrors.

+In 1986, Scott Morrow of RIP Magazine wrote, "Along with albums by such pioneers as Led Zeppelin, Mountain, Deep Purple, Blue Cheer, and Black Sabbath, some of the earliest speed metal sounds can be heard on Blue Öyster Cult's masterpiece Tyranny and Mutation.
+With its screamin' stun guitars, growling vocals, maniacal tempos and overall bad-dude attitude, B.Ö.C. set a precedent in the still-young metal arena.
+This, however, was only a glimpse of future mayhem."

 They have acknowledged the influence of artists such as Alice Cooper, Grateful Dead, The Doors, Jefferson Airplane, Mahavishnu Orchestra, MC5, The Blues Project, Jimi Hendrix, and Black Sabbath.